LenaGrill/PyLadies_data_course_streamlit_app/README.md

 The app works so far, but there are still a lot of ideas to implement and things to improve.

 ## A few additional ideas:
+1. The page currently loads the coordinates again every time it is started.
+It could create a new list containing the coordinates that are then used further.
+This would shorten the loading time.
-1. Link the countries to e.g. Wikipedia info site.
+2. Link the countries to e.g. Wikipedia info site.
-2. Link the individual sites (points on the map) with Wiki short description.
+3. Link the individual sites (points on the map) with Wiki short description.
-3. Link the individual sites with photographs or diary entries.
+4. Link the individual sites with photographs or diary entries.